Back to blog

 3. Restore it on the worker side before any database queries run.

-[\#](#the-tenantaware-trait-serialize-on-dispatch-restore-on-handle "Permalink")The TenantAware trait: serialize on dispatch, restore on handle
+#The TenantAware trait: serialize on dispatch, restore on handle

 The pattern for preserving tenant context across queue jobs is a trait that hooks into the job's construction and execution.
 Here is the implementation: